jarvist/HUGO-PWP/content/about.md

 I spend the majority of my time doing.

-At Bath I am in the Chemistry Department, funded under the EPSRC Programme Grant Energy Materials: Computational Solutions, working in the Walsh Material Design group.
-So far the majority of my computer time has been provided by EPSRC on the new Cray XC30 supercomputer ARCHER.
+At Bath I am in the Chemistry Department, funded under the EPSRC Programme Grant "Energy Materials: Computational Solutions".
+Physically I am a long-term academic visitor at Imperial College London, working in the Materials Department, Walsh Material Design group.
+The majority of my computer time has been provided by EPSRC on the Cray XC30 supercomputer ARCHER, and by the University of Bath and Imperial College London on their internal systems..

 You may find my academic papers on [Google Scholar](https://scholar.google.co.uk/citations?user=qNlfsFEAAAAJ&hl=en), or via my [ORCID ID](http://orcid.org/0000-0003-1938-4430).